umddb/treecat/README.md

 * Specialized Architecture (Storage Layout, Concurrency Control etc.) for Hierarchical Data

 TreeCat uses RocksDB as the underlying storage engine and BSON as the data format.
+For the details of compiling TreeCat and running experiments, refer to README.md under experiments.